Blnd-hussen/ccomp/README.md

 5. The compilation is performed, and the exit code is checked for success.

 6. If the -r flag is provided and compilation is successful, the program executes the compiled binary.

+7. If the -rv flag is provided and compilation is successful, the program executes the compiled binary under valgrind.